Georgii31/Galpha-Project-Showcase/README.md

 # Disclaimer
 This project and the abovementioned structure do not constitute financial advice.
 The author of this code, Georgii Khvedelidze, and all affiliates do not provide recommendations through this project.
-Georgii is not responsible for investment actions taken by viewers, and his project should not be used as a basis for investment trades.
+Georgii Khvedelidze is not responsible for investment actions taken by viewers, and his project should not be used as a basis for investment trades.